smallDazza/T1A3_Terminal_Application/README.md

 These will all be displayed to the user, who can choose to book the delivery job or not.
 If user chooses to book the delivery job, a delvery ticket number will be displayed for their future reference.

+Feature One Image:

 ![Feature One](./docs/Feature%201.png)

-Logic - In the 'deliver_cost.py' file, is the package_cost function.
+***Logic*** - In the 'deliver_cost.py' file, is the package_cost function.
 From the packages folder, the delivery_cost file is importing the following functions and their uses:
  - post_zone from the postal_zones.py file = this uses the user postcodes entered to find & return a zone number the postcode belongs to.
  - cubic_weight from the volumetric_weight.py file = this calculates the cubic weight of the package based on the user inputs of length, width and height.
  - freight_rate from the freight_rates.py file = based on the package weight to use, this returns a delivery rate for 4 different levels of package weight.
 The rate levels are: less than 0.5kg, between 0.5kg & 1kg, between 1kg & 3kg and then above 3kg.